Categories

 🥰 Grab "tab trees" with or without Tree Style Tabs, Sidebery, et al.

-Whether you are a user of a visual "tab tree" extension or not, Select Tabs can be a lightweight companion or even an alternative for showing implicit tab relationships, via the parent/sibling/descendant commands.
+Whether you are a user of a visual "tab tree" extension or not, Select Tabs can be a lightweight companion or even substitute for showing implicit tab relationships, via the parent/descendant/sibling commands.

 Note: By default, tab relationships do not survive tabs/windows/the browser being closed.
 Most tab tree extensions remedy this though.